 How is synkinesis diagnosed?

 During an in-person consultation or video inquiry, Dr. Azizzadeh will as the patient to make a series of facial movements.
 He will watch and evaluate their facial movements to determine the type of synkinesis that is occurring.
-Once Dr. Azizzadeh determines what nerves and muscles are causing the synkinesis, he then develops a treatment plan for this individual.
+Once Dr. Azizzadeh determines what nerves and muscles are causing the synkinesis, he then develops a Facial Synkinesis treatment plan for this individual.

 What should I expect during a synkinesis consultation?